-When we think of how Hft has transformed into the organisation it is today, it’s sometimes really grounding to remember that in the 1960’s, Hft began with a home for six young people – and today we support over 2,500 people nationwide.
+When we think of how Hft has transformed into the organisation it is today, it’s sometimes really grounding to remember that, in the 1960s, Hft began with a home for six young people – and today we support over 2,200 people nationwide.

 None of that would be possible without help from supporters like you.

-These donations mean that however squeezed or fluctuating social care funding might be in the future, that we can always put the needs of the people we support first.
+These donations mean that, however squeezed or fluctuating social care funding might be in the future, we can always put the needs of the people we support first.

 It’s impossible without your support, and on behalf of Hft – thank you.